eliamounier/optoprotein-fitness-prediction/README.md

 We utilized the ev Potts model, both augmented and non-augmented simple ridge regresion.

+The output of the scripts are saved in:

+'inference': for intermediate files.
+'results': for csv files.

 To run a model, use the provided scripts.
 For example, to run the Light dataset and the Q2NB98.a2m file:

 Supervised (Ridge)